j0rd1s3rr4n0/GitHubFollowify/README.md

-# GitHubFollowGenius
+# GitHubFollowify

 ![Extension Icon](icon.png)

 ## Description

-GitHubFollowGenius is a browser extension that simplifies the process of automatically following users on GitHub.
+GitHubFollowify is a browser extension that simplifies the process of automatically following users on GitHub.

 ## Features